montyshyama/htb-postman/README.md

   <img src="screenshots/19.png" width="738">
 </p>

-* Type the following commands to configure the exploit:
+* Type the following commands to configure the exploit & then run it:

 ```
 use exploit/linux/http/webmin_packageup_rce